Lectures on LHC Physics

 \subsubsection{Running strong coupling}

 To get an idea what these different scales which appear in the process of renormalization mean let us compute such a scale dependent parameter, namely the \underline{running strong coupling} $\alpha_s(\mu_R^2)$.
-The Drell-Yan process is one of the very few relevant process at hadron colliders where the strong coupling does not appear at tree level, so we cannot use it as our toy process this time.
+The Drell--Yan process is one of the very few relevant processes at hadron colliders where the strong coupling does not appear at tree level, so we cannot use it as our toy process this time.
 Another simple process where we can study this coupling is bottom pair production at the LHC, where at some energy range we will be dominated by valence quarks: $q \bar{q} \to b \bar{b}$.
-The only Feynman diagram is an $s$-channel off-shell gluon with a momentum flow $p^2 \equiv s$.
+The only Feynman diagram is an $s$-channel off--shell gluon with a momentum flow $p^2 \equiv s$.

-At next-to-leading order this gluon propagator will be corrected by self energy loops, where the gluon splits into two quarks or gluons and re-combines before it produces the two final state bottoms.
+At next--to--leading order this gluon propagator will be corrected by self energy loops, where the gluon splits into two quarks or gluons and re-combines before it produces the two final--state bottoms.
 Let us for now assume that all quarks are massless.
 The Feynman diagrams for the gluon self energy include a quark look, a gluon loop, and the ghost loop which removes the unphysical degrees of freedom of the gluon inside the loop.

-The gluon self energy correction or vacuum polarization, as propagator corrections to gauge bosons are usually labelled, will be a scalar, \ie all fermion lines close and the Dirac trace is computed inside the loop.
+The gluon self energy correction or \underline{vacuum polarization}, as propagator corrections to gauge bosons are usually labelled, will be a scalar.
+This way, all fermion lines close in the Feynman diagram and the Dirac trace is computed inside the loop.
 In color space the self energy will (hopefully) be diagonal, just like the gluon propagator itself, so we can ignore the color indices for now.
 In unitary gauge the gluon propagator is proportional to the transverse tensor $T^{\mu \nu} = g^{\mu\nu} - p^\nu p^\mu/p^2$.
-As mentioned in the context of the effective gluon-Higgs coupling, the same should be true for the gluon self energy, which we therefore write as $\Pi^{\mu \nu} \equiv \Pi \, T^{\mu \nu}$.
-A useful simple relation is $T^{\mu \nu} T_\nu^\rho = T^{\mu \rho}$ and $T^{\mu \nu} g_\nu^\rho = T^{\mu \rho}$.
-Including the gluon, quark, and ghost loops the regularized gluon self energy with a momentum flow $p^2$ reads
+As mentioned in the context of the effective gluon--Higgs coupling, the same should be true for the gluon self energy, which we therefore write as $\Pi^{\mu \nu} \equiv \Pi \, T^{\mu \nu}$.
+Unlike for two different external momenta $k_1 \ne k_2$ shown in Eq.\eqref{eq:higgs_transverse} the case with only one external momentum gives us the useful simple relations